Debpriyo97/Text-Extractor-using-Tesseract-/README.md

 Text Extractor with a user friendly GUI for both multiple and single files.
 After installing all the required packages, run the text_extractor.py file.
-For Multiple images, choose the entire directory
-For single images, choose the path pertaining to the image file.
+For Multiple images, choose the entire directory and for single images, choose the path pertaining to the image file.